BakedVeg/portfolio/_posts/2023-07-25-Hammerfish-Animation.md

 <div style="clear: both;">
     <h2>Texturing</h2>
     <p>I used "quick material" nodes throughout so that when I exported to Substance Painter, the texture sets were filled out.
-Substance recognizes different name attributes as separate meshes and a shop_materialpath name as a texture set.
+Substance recognizes different name attributes as separate meshes and a shop_materialpath as a texture set.
 I merge the textures afterward using TextureMerger by PlayCreative, this just happens to be a tool I found early on even though I've seen other ones as well.</p>
 </div>
 <img src="https://bakedveg.github.io/portfolio/assets/images/FinalTextured.png">